hygorrasec/hygorrasec/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Junior Software Development Analyst
+- 🔭 I’m currently working as a System Programmer
 - 🌱 I’m currently learning Software Engineering
 - 📫 How to reach me: hygorrasec@gmail.com
 - 😄 Pronouns: Rasec